 Election Clerks must be registered voters and must reside in the City of Tomball to serve as Election Clerks in the City’s Elections for Early Voting or on Election Day.
 The City provides required training and compensation.
-Applications remain on file for two years only and are available through "Quick Links" (to the right).
+Applications remain on file for two years only and are available through "Quick Links" on the City Secretary's page - https://tomballtx.gov/QuickLinks.aspx?CID=9.

 City of Tomball elections are nonpartisan (no political parties); election workers are asked to refrain from displaying electioneering/advertising materials supporting a particular City candidate on their vehicles or property during early voting and on Election Day.